-- Shall be kept clean, organized, and orderly. - If open they are subject to routine inspections. - If closed they are not subject to routine inspections. - Temporary closet organizers are authorized and must be removed when the room is no longer occupied - Areas above closets may be used for boxes/footlockers but shall be neat and orderly at all times. - Shoe laces tucked in if in closet or on door organizer. - Towels and bathrobes will be stowed neatly (i.e., on a hanger) - Any mirrors free of scratches, smudges
+- Shall be kept clean, organized, and orderly. - If open they are subject to routine inspections. - If closed they are not subject to routine inspections. - Temporary closet organizers are authorized and must be removed when the room is no longer occupied - Areas above closets may be used for boxes/footlockers but shall be neat and orderly at all times. - Shoe laces must be tucked in if in the closet or on a door organizer. - Towels and bathrobes will be stowed neatly. (i.e., on a hanger) - Any mirrors must be free of scratches and smudges

-NOTE: During SBI & FMI, closet doors shall be open at 90 degrees regardless of class, rank or position.
+NOTE: During SBI & FMI closet doors shall be open regardless of class, rank or position.